 First off, make sure you have the tools handy, and place a cloth underneath the work area to prevent small parts from falling into the drain.

 Wrap masking tape around the joint of the faucet aerator, taking care to avoid overlapping onto the faucet spout.
 This is to give you a better grip with the pliers or wrench, and to avoid making scratches or marks on the faucet when unscrewing the aerator.

 Turn the aerator clockwise using the groove-joint pliers to loosen it, and when it is loose enough, unscrew it completely with your fingers.

-The aerator should have a gasket, a filter and outer mold.
+The aerator should have a gasket, a filter, and outer mold.
 Once you have disassembled the aerator, you should find rust and small stones inside.
 Carefully rinse the parts in water, taking care not to let the particles enter the drain.
 Use an old toothbrush to clean out the aerator filter.

 Over time, lime and other mineral deposits build up inside aerators, slowly cutting off the flow.
-If your area’s water supply has a high calcium or lime content, you should soak the parts in a bucket of water with a lime dissolving solution or white vinegar.
+If your area’s water supply has high calcium or lime content, you should soak the parts in a bucket of water with a lime dissolving solution or white vinegar.

 Reassemble the cleaned faucet aerator and screw it back onto the faucet spout by hand before tightening it using the pliers or wrench.

 What if Cleaning the Faucet Aerator Does Not Restore Optimal Flow?

 Your water flow should return to normal after you have cleaned the aerator.
 However, if the build-up inside the filter does not dissolve, or if the aerator is rusted or damaged in any other way, you may have to replace it.
 Replacing a sink faucet aerator is as simple as removing the old appliance from the spout and screwing a newly bought aerator onto it.